UAE: Expat convicted of conning man out of Dh20,000 now fighting deportation

 “Actually, the claimant waived his accusation against my client and dropped the case.
 He also admitted during interrogation that they both had been defrauded by others.
 The crime of swindling and deception requires criminal intent and motives, which my client lacked,” added Hagag.

-Hagag further argued that the defendant only transferred the money "as part of his job and he transferred that money to his employers".
+Hagag further argued that the defendant only received the money "as part of his job and he transferred that money to his employers".
 He also stated that the accused had not personally benefited from the funds.
-Hagag submitted documents to the court to support his claim, and requested the judges to acquit his client.
+The lawyer submitted documents to the court to support his claim, and requested the judges to acquit his client.

-“The evidence brought against my client are uncorroborated and unsubstantiated enough to convict the defendant,” defended Hagag, who also provided the court with a copy of the victim’s waiver.
+“The evidence brought against my client are uncorroborated and unsubstantiated enough to convict the defendant,” said Hagag, who also provided the court with a copy of the victim’s waiver.

 Despite this, the primary court found the defendant guilty, citing leniency, and ordered his deportation without imposing a prison sentence.